 Tuition fees are reimbursed per academic year or academic term.
 If a student has begun studying at the University of Helsinki in the autumn term, only the spring term can be reimbursed.

 You can claim a refund of the tuition fee from the Student Services by 30 September/31 January.
+If you have been registered as attending for the spring term, you must register as non-attending latest on 15 January in order to be eligible for a refund.
 Please note that the University withholds 300€ from all reimbursements to cover administrative costs.

 The tuition fee can be reimbursed if